fabacab/tumblr-crosspostr/readme.txt

 == Changelog ==

+= Version 0.8 =

+* Bugfix: First-time sync's now import all intended posts even when some posts are not public on Tumblr.
+Additionally, much-improved debug logging offers an easier way to trace sync problems.
+* Bugfix: Repeated sync's no longer cause duplicated posts on PHP less than 5.4.

 = Version 0.7.24 =

 * [Bugfix](https://wordpress.org/support/topic/photosetmultiple-images-problem): Importing Photosets no longer duplicates the post caption for each image.
 Additionally, each photo's individual caption is correctly added to the `<img>` element's `alt` attribute.